dylibso/chicory/docs/docs/index.md

 ```
 -->

-> *Note*: Functions in Wasm can have multiple returns but here we're just taking the first returned value.
+> *Note*: Functions in Wasm can have multiple returns, hence an array, here we're just taking the first returned value.